benouareth-abdo/OAHWR-MSHMM/ouhawr_analytic/README.md

 >
 > **Benouareth A. & Kermi A.
 > *"Offline Handwritten Arabic Word Recognition using Multi-Stream HMM with Explicit State Duration"*
-> Submitted to Information Fusion, 2026.
+> To be submitted to Information Fusion, 2026.

 ---